cakephp/docs/en/views/helpers/paginator.rst

 .. php:class:: PaginatorHelper(View $view, array $config = [])

-The Pagination helper is used to output pagination controls such as page numbers and next/previous links.
+The Paginator helper is used to output pagination controls such as page numbers and next/previous links.
 It works in tandem with :php:class:`PaginatorComponent`.